-In this example the fluid flow through a bifurcation is simulated.
-The geometry is obtained from a mesh in stl-format.
-With Bouzidi boundary conditions the curved boundary is adequately mapped and initialized fully automatically.
-As dynamics a Smagorinsky turbulent BGK model is used to stabilize the simulation for low resolutions.
-As output the flux at the inflow and outflow region is computed.
-The results has been validated by comparison with other results obtained with FEM and FVM.
+In this example, the fluid flow through a bifurcation is simulated.
+The geometry is obtained from a mesh in STL-format.
+With Bouzidi boundary conditions, the curved boundary is adequately mapped and initialized entirely automatically.
+A Smagorinsky turbulent BGK model is used for the dynamics to stabilize the simulation for low resolutions.
+The output is the flux computed at the inflow and outflow region.
+The results have been validated through comparison with other results obtained with FEM and FVM.